Skip to main content

 Why This Works

 Thin-sliced beef against the grain maximizes tenderness and surface area for marinade absorption.
 Stir-frying over high heat creates caramelized edges while keeping the interior tender.
 The gochujang-soy marinade balances umami depth with controlled heat.
 Serving over quinoa instead of white rice adds 3g protein and 2g fiber per serving while maintaining the bowl format.
+Compared to a typical Korean BBQ restaurant bowl (~30g protein, 900 cal), this version delivers 82% more protein at 18% fewer calories by using lean beef strips and quinoa instead of fattier cuts and white rice.

 The Marinade Science